fedefig/Retail-Sales-Analysis-in-Power-Query/README.md

 Design an Excel dashboard with relevant KPIs

-⚙️ Power Query Data Preparation (M Code)
+⚙️ Power Query Data Preparation (M Code):
 Consolidation and cleaning of transactional data from two yearly tables (2009–2010 and 2010–2011) to ensure accurate KPI calculations in the dashboard.

 🧩 Key Steps